 The other instance when a claim is not paid out is if the policyholder does not act with “due care” to avoid an accident or loss or damage, she added.
 In this case the actions go beyond negligence and are viewed as being reckless, she explained.

 A court would test for recklessness in terms of the person being aware of the risk that would result of their conduct, and still continuing with the action regardless.
 In that case the insurer will be able to reject the claim, she said.
+Hence contacting an attorney in an injury case should be the first move anyone should make to ensure they get their insurance claim without any form of issues.

 “If you are operating your cell-phone, which you know is illegal or an offence … and your attention is not on the traffic and the road ahead of you, [with your head] looking down.
 That can be termed as reckless.”